The Dagger and the Veil: The Rituals Behind a Traditional Japanese Wedding Ceremony

-The bride can also choose between a pure white uchikake (bridal robe) and a colorful one, usually with red and gold accents.
+The bride can also choose between a pure white uchikake (bridal robe) and a colorful one, usually with red and gold accents, not unlike traditional geisha attire.
 An intricately embroidered wide belt called an obi is wrapped around her waist, and she tucks a fan and a dagger (kaiken) with a case, a holdover from samurai days, into the folds of her robe.

 “You put the dagger in the folds of your kimono to protect yourself,” explains Ishida.
 “But if you place the dagger itself without a case into your kimono, people would realize that you have it, so the case is to hide the dagger.”